hanabi/hanabi.github.io/README.md

 ### The Misplay Chop Move

-* Sometimes, a desirable card is on the next person's chop and it is not directly cluable.
+* Sometimes, a desirable card is on the next player's chop and it is not directly cluable.
 In this situation, players can cleverly use the various kinds of chop moves in order to save the card (e.g. *Trash Chop Move*, *5's Chop Move*, *Tempo Clue Chop Move*, and so forth).
 * However, none of these chop moves may be available to perform.
 In such a situation, you can revert to the final type of chop move - the *Misplay Chop Move*.
-This is done by intentionally touching a card in the next person's hand that signifies that it is currently playable.
-The next person will misplay, and then they will know that every card to the right of the misplayed card is valuable and is now permanently chop moved.
+This is done by intentionally touching a card in the next player's hand that signifies that it is currently playable.
+The next player will misplay, and then they will know that every card to the right of the misplayed card is valuable and is now permanently chop moved.

 ### The 3 Bluff